Applications close 10 February at 23:59 pm

 A number of engagement pathways will be trialled throughout the year to seek stakeholder priorities.
 The goal is to augment the RAC process, providing opportunities for ‘outside’ stakeholders to have input.

-Stakeholder input will be collated with those put forward by committee members and the FRDC for consideration and prioritisation by the RAC.
+Stakeholder input will be collated with input from those put forward by committee members and the FRDC for consideration and prioritisation by the RAC.
 These will be used by FRDC for its funding calls.

 The consideration of priorities (for example, based on expected impact, relevance, strategic alignment) and their relationship to the FRDC R&D Plan 2020-2025 will be one of the key functions of the RACs.